Apply to Wake Forest University

 • Transfer student

-If you prefer to submit your application by mail, you will need to print the entire application and send it to the following address:
+If you prefer to submit your application by mail, you will need to print the entire application and send it to the following address.
+Please note that the paper application is not recommended for most applicants.
+There will be a two-week processing delay for those who submit the application this way.

 Wake Forest University